- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Chances are, you’ll see Santa more than a few times during your holiday visit to Branson, but if you want to ensure some one-on-one time with Kris Kringle, there are plenty of opportunities.

-Most of the activities previously mentioned will have Santa sightings, as well as Bass Pro Shops at Branson Landing, and Branson IMAX.
+Most of the activities previously mentioned will have Santa sightings, and he can also be spotted at Bass Pro Shops at Branson Landing, and Branson IMAX.

 There are also several opportunities to have breakfast with Santa, including the Branson RecPlex, Chateau on the Lake, and Grand Country Buffet.